-By default, the director writes the QCOW2 overcloud-full image to the root disk during the provisioning process.
+By default, director writes the QCOW2 overcloud-full image to the root disk during the provisioning process.
 The overcloud-full image uses a valid Red Hat subscription.
-However, you can also use the overcloud-minimal image if you do not require any other OpenStack services on your node and you do not want to use one of your Red Hat OpenStack Platform subscription entitlements.
-Use the overcloud-minimal image option to avoid reaching the limit of your paid Red Hat subscriptions.
+However, you can also use the overcloud-minimal image, for example, to provision a bare OS where you do not want to run any other OpenStack services and consume your subscription entitlements.